akurzela/quicksightpublicembed/README.md

 ![](./Images/cloud9-create.png)

-Fill in the form using the same information from the images below:
+Next, fill in the form using the same information from the images below:
 ![](./Images/cloud9-wiz1.png)
 ![](./Images/cloud9-wiz2.png)